 Statement of Agreement: The PA Program of Central Michigan University (CMU) agrees to admit up to four (4) suitably-qualified and duly-enrolled full-time students from Northern Michigan University (NMU) to the PA Program who satisfy all of the criteria.

-Applicants who are current students at Central Michigan University or have earned a baccalaureate degree from CMU will receive the following preference: applicants who meet all requirements will receive an interview.
+Applicants who are current students at Central Michigan University or who earned a baccalaureate degree from CMU and have at least a 3.2 undergraduate GPA and meet all other admission requirements, will be guaranteed an interview.

 TOEFL (Test of English as a Foreign Language) Scores